Trump, U.S. Republicans to meet amid furore over immigrant children

-WASHINGTON (Reuters) - President Donald Trump, facing a blast of criticism for the detention of children separated from their immigrant parents at the U.S.-Mexico border, was slated to meet with Republican lawmakers on Tuesday ahead of votes on immigration legislation.
+WASHINGTON (Reuters) - President Donald Trump, facing intense criticism for the detention of children separated from their immigrant parents at the U.S.-Mexico border, planned to meet with Republican lawmakers on Tuesday before votes on immigration legislation.

-The family separations, documented by online videos of youngsters detained in cages, put Trump back at the centre of a furore over immigration, an issue he inflamed as a presidential candidate and that he has carried into his administration.
+The family separations, highlighted by videos of youngsters detained in cages and an audiotape of wailing children, have sparked an outcry at home and strong condemnation abroad.

-He will travel to Capitol Hill as Democrats hurl charges of “barbaric” treatment of children and his fellow Republicans move tentatively toward legislation that would curb, if not entirely halt, the practice of separating families.
+Trump, who has made a tough stance on immigration a centrepiece of his presidency, has steadfastly defended his administration’s actions.
+He has cast blame for the separations on Democrats, although his fellow Republicans control both chambers in Congress and the current policy of strict adherence to the law was implemented by his own Republican administration.

+The president has sought to link an end to the family separations to passage of a wider bill on immigration matters, prompting Democrats to accuse him of using children as hostages.

-In April, U.S. Attorney General Jeff Sessions announced a “zero tolerance” policy in which all those apprehended entering the United States illegally would be criminally charged, which has led to children being separated from their parents.
+The separations, which have been blasted by Democrats, some Republicans, medical professionals, rights activists and clergy, began after U.S. Attorney General Jeff Sessions announced a “zero tolerance” policy in April in which all those apprehended entering the United States illegally would be criminally charged.

 Parents who are referred by border agents for prosecution are held in federal jails, while their children are moved into detention facilities under the custody of the Office of Refugee Resettlement (ORR), a division of the Department of Health and Human Services.

-But Democrats and some Republicans have criticized the administration for dividing nearly 2,000 children from their parents between mid-April and the end of May.
+Nearly 2,000 children were separated from their parents between mid-April and the end of May.

+The attorneys general of 21 states called on Sessions in a letter on Tuesday to stop endangering children by separating them from their families.

+“Put simply, the deliberate separation of children and their parents who seek lawful asylum in America is wrong.
+This practice is contrary to American values and must be stopped,” said Hector Balderas, the attorney general in the border state of New Mexico.

 Online videos showed immigrant children being held in concrete-floored cages at detention centres.

-An audio recording said to capture the sounds of immigrant children crying in a detention facility was circulating online.
-Reuters could not independently verify its authenticity.
+In an audio recording obtained by ProPublica investigative news site, which was widely circulated online and in U.S. media, children said to be in a detention facility could be heard crying and calling for their parents.
+Reuters could not independently verify the authenticity of the tape.

+The uproar over the family separations appeared unlikely to facilitate a big immigration overhaul in Congress that would finally resolve deep national divisions over the issue.

-A grand bargain in Congress to finally resolve deep divisions over immigration law appeared unlikely, with Trump focused on winning funding for a wall he has long wanted to build along America’s southern border with Mexico.
+Trump is focused on winning congressional funding for a wall he has long wanted to build along America’s southern border with Mexico, and Democrats have long said they will resist that.

-Trump and House Republicans, in an evening meeting, were expected to discuss two bills scheduled for votes on Thursday.
+In their evening meeting, Trump and House Republicans were expected to discuss two bills scheduled for votes on Thursday.
 Both were drafted with no input from Democrats.
-Republicans control the House, the Senate and the White House.

-One bill would limit, but not fully prohibit family separations, fund Trump’s wall and give legal protections to young immigrants, known as “Dreamers,” who were brought to the country illegally as children.
+One bill would limit, but not fully prohibit family separations, fund Trump’s wall and give legal protections to young adults, known as “Dreamers,” who were brought to the country as children when their parents entered the country illegally.
 Details were still in flux.

 The bill faces strong headwinds as it is opposed by Democrats, who object to another provision that would cut legal immigration levels, and conservative Republicans who are backing a rival bill that takes a harder line on immigration.